Jean-François de Galaup, comte de Lapérouse: Japan and Russia

 Lapérouse then sailed northward to Northeast Asia and Oku-Yeso Island, present day Sakhalin Island, Russia.
 The Ainu people, Oku-Yeso Island residents, drew him a map showing: their second domain of Yezo Island, present day Hokkaidō Island, Japan; and the coasts of Tartary, Russia on mainland Asia.
 Lapérouse wanted to sail north through the narrow Strait of Tartary between Oku-Yeso Island and mainland Asia, but failed.
 Instead, he turned south, and then sailed east through La Pérouse Strait, between Oku-Yeso Island (Sakhalin) and Yezo (Hokkaidō), where he met more Ainu in their third domain of the Kuril Islands, and explored.

 Lapérouse then sailed north and reached Petropavlovsk on the Russian Kamchatka peninsula on 7 September 1787.
 Here they rested from their trip, and enjoyed the hospitality of the Russians and Kamchatkans.
 In letters received from Paris, Lapérouse was ordered to investigate the settlement the British were establishing in New South Wales, Australia.
 Barthélemy de Lesseps, son of the French vice consul at Kronstadt, Russia, who had joined the expedition as an interpreter, disembarked in Petropavlovsk to bring the expedition's ships' logs, charts, and letters to France, which he reached after a year-long, epic journey across Siberia and Russia.

 South Pacific

 Lapérouse next stopped in the Navigator Islands (Samoa), on 6 December 1787.
-Just before he left, the Samoans attacked a group of his men, killing twelve, among whom were Lamanon and de Langle, commander of L'Astrolabe.
+Just before he left, the Samoans attacked a group of his men at Massacre Bay, killing twelve, among whom were Lamanon and de Langle, commander of L'Astrolabe.
 Twenty men were wounded.
 The expedition drifted to Tonga, for resupply and help, and later recognized the île Plistard and Norfolk Island.